gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 	-   With containers, use smaller base images (Alpine) and the builder pattern to minimize their size.
 	-   See 5.2 GKE Autoscaling.
 	-   GCE can [autoscale managed instance groups](https://cloud.google.com/compute/docs/autoscaler).
 	-   App Engine Flexible vs Standard: Standard spins up instances quicker and can have zero instances running.
 Flexible always has one running.
-Prefered standard for spiky or low traffic.
+Preferred standard for spiky or low traffic.
 {{% /pcdnote %}}

 -   Geographic distribution of Google Cloud services (e.g., latency, regional services, zonal services)